dwightjack/vue-types/packages/docs/advanced/typescript.md

 </CodeExample>

 ::: tip
-The same prop types can be expressed using `arrayOf` which will also perform a validation at runtime:
+The same prop types can be expressed using `arrayOf`, which will also perform validation at runtime:

 <CodeExample>